Quetzal-framework/quetzal-CoaTL/docs/3-installation.md

 ### Copy

-Since Quetzal-CoaTL is a header-only library, you can copy-paste the `include` subdirectory to your source tree.
+Since Quetzal-CoaTL is a header-only library, you can copy-paste the `./src` subdirectory to your source tree.

 @note